How Much Does a Small Business Website Cost in the UK? (2026 Guide)

 What's included in website maintenance?

-Typical maintenance includes: security updates, plugin updates, backup management, fixing broken links, minor content updates, and technical support.
-Costs range from £300-1,200/year depending on the site's complexity.
+Typical maintenance covers security updates, plugin updates, backups, broken-link fixes, minor content updates, and technical support.
+Costs range from £300–£1,200/year depending on complexity.

 Can I build my website myself to save money?

-Yes, but consider the time investment.
-Building a professional site yourself takes 40-80 hours if you're learning as you go.
-At a £30/hour value of your time, that's £1,200-2,400 worth of your time, plus the learning curve and likely suboptimal results.
+You can - but consider the time investment.
+Building a professional site yourself takes 40–80 hours if you're learning as you go.
+At £30/hr of your time, that's £1,200–£2,400 of value plus a steep learning curve and likely sub-optimal results.

 Need an honest quote?